davidplumridge/davidplumridge.github.io/index.md

 Some of the things I've been working on:

 <ul>
-  {% for project in site.data.projects %}
+  {% for project in site.data.projects | limit: 50 -%}
   <li class="list-item">
     {% if project.link %}
       <strong><a href="{{ project.link }}" target="_blank">{{ project.id }}</a></strong>